 In Scripture, parents are delegated the incredible privilege and responsibility of training up their children in the discipline and instruction of the Lord.
 We believe that the local church is not a substitute for the parents’ role in this matter but is meant to support and supplement the training our youth are already given at home.
 Part of the supplemental training is given through Sunday School classes that provide age-graded instruction for all children.

 Also, during the summer months we have special programs for our youth which in the past have included Bible lessons, catechism, music and recreation.

 We have a number of different small groups (“flocks”) which meet on Sunday evenings in various homes and at the church to study God’s Word, pray and enjoy fellowship and food together.
 Flocks are an important way to deepen and strengthen our relationships with one another as we spend time together in discussion and prayer.
 Visitors are also encouraged to join this informal time of fellowship to get to know the members of the church and what we believe.
 We typically study one book together each semester (Fall and Spring) with a shorter study in the summer.

-This Fall we are going through The Gospel-Centered Life (Thune & Walker, 2011).
+This Fall we are going through Desiring God, by John Piper.
 Some of the books we have studied in the past include:

 - Jesus the King (Keller)

 - When Sinner’s Say I Do (Harvey)